jfrog/jfrog-azure-devops-extension/README.md

 ## Building
 To build and run the extension sources, please follow these steps:
 1. Clone the code from git.
-2. To Build and create the JFrog Artifactory extension vsix file, run the following command.
+2. To Build and create the JFrog Artifactory extension `vsix` file, run the following command.
     ```
     npm i
     npm run create
     ```
-After the build process is completed, you'll find the vsix file in the project directory.
+After the build process is completed, you'll find the `vsix` file in the project directory.
-The vsix file can be loaded into Azure DevOps and TFS.
+The `vsix` file can be loaded into Azure DevOps and TFS.

 ## Testing
-To run the tests, please make sure you are using node 10 or above.
+To run the tests, please make sure you are using node 14 or above.

 Use the following commands to run from terminal:
 1. Set the ADO_ARTIFACTORY_URL, ADO_ARTIFACTORY_USERNAME and ADO_ARTIFACTORY_PASSWORD environment variables with your Artifactory URL, username and password: